No Gods No Masters: Release and promotion

 No Gods No Masters was supported in summer 2021 with an arena concert tour with Garbage as guests of Alanis Morissette.
 The tour went on to become the most successful female-fronted tour of the year, selling more than 500,000 tickets.
 On October 20, the 10-date UK Against the Odds Tour by Blondie featuring Garbage as special guest was announced for November.
 However, the tour was later postponed to spring 2022, featuring Johnny Marr instead of Garbage as special guest due to scheduling conflicts.
 On November 21, Tears for Fears announced the 21-date May-June 2022 United States wing of The Tipping Point World Tour featuring Garbage as special guest.
-On March 9, 2022, Alanis Morissette announced her July 2022 tour dates celebrating 25 years of Jagged Little Pill, featuring Garbage as opening act in 10 of the 14 North American dates.
+On March 9, 2022, Morissette announced her July 2022 tour dates celebrating 25 years of Jagged Little Pill, featuring Garbage as opening act in 10 of the 14 North American dates.
 On April 14, Garbage announced a 7-date United States headline tour at the end of June supported by Glass Battles.
 However, the last four dates of the tour were cancelled due to illness in the band.

 On September 7, Garbage revealed their third best-of compilation, Anthology, released on October 28; it includes three songs from No Gods No Masters remastered in 2022: "No Horses", "The Men Who Rule the World" and "No Gods No Masters".
 On October 4, Garbage performed their James Bond theme "The World Is Not Enough" at the Royal Albert Hall in London with the Royal Philharmonic Orchestra as part of The Sound of 007 in Concert curated by composer David Arnold, marking the 60th anniversary of the Bond franchise.
 On October 22, Garbage played at Audacy's 9th annual We Can Survive at the Hollywood Bowl in Los Angeles.

 On December 9, a music video for "Godhead" was uploaded to the band's YouTube channel.
 It was presented to the band by long-time fan Eduardo Bernal Pérez.
+In Summer 2023, Garbage embarked on a 25-date North American co-headline tour with Noel Gallagher's High Flying Birds, with support from Metric, followed by four Latin American tour dates in September.

+On March 4, 2024 Garbage announced their first European tour in five years.
+The sixteen-dates tour marks the first time the band played songs from No Gods No Masters in the continent.